Detroit Industry Murals: The project

 Rivera started the project by researching the facilities at the Ford River Rouge Complex.
 He spent three months touring all of the plants, preparing hundreds of sketches and concepts for the mural.
-He also had a photographer assigned to him as aid for Rivera's research in finding visual reference material.
-The photographer was W. J. Stettler, who was Ford's official photographer for the River Rouge plant.
+The official Rouge plant photographer, W. J. Stettler, aided Rivera's search for visual reference material.
 Rivera was truly amazed by the technology and modernity of Detroit's plants.
 Although intrigued with the auto industry and its related elements, he also expressed an interest in the pharmaceutical industry.
 He spent some time at the Parke-Davis pharmaceutical plant in Detroit to conduct research for his commission at the DIA.

 Rivera completed the commission in eight months, a relatively short amount of time for such a large and complex work.
 To do so, Rivera and his assistants had an exhausting work schedule, routinely working fifteen-hour days without breaks between.
 Rivera lost 100 lbs over the course of the project because of the rigorous work.
 He had a reputation for paying his assistants poorly, and at one point they protested for higher pay during the project.

 Rivera started working on the mural in 1932, during the Great Depression.
 In Detroit one out of four laborers were unemployed, and workers at the Ford Motor Company were agitating for improvements to pay and conditions.
 6,000 workers went on strike, but their effort was sabotaged.
 Five men died in violence and other workers were wounded.
 Rivera was likely inspired by the charged atmosphere of protest against one of the world's most powerful industries.

 During this period, Detroit had an advanced industrial economy, and it was the site of the largest manufacturing industry of the world.
 In 1927, the Ford Motor Company was introducing advanced technological improvements for their assembly line, one of which was the revolutionary automated car assembly line.
 The Detroit automotive industry was vertically integrated, with the capacity to manufacture every component for their motor cars, something considered an industrial marvel at the time.

 In addition, Detroit had factories that produced diverse goods and commodities ranging from steel, electric power, and cement.
 Although well known for the mass production of motor cars, Detroit also manufactured ships, tractors, and airplanes.
 This impressive integrated industrial manufacturing center is what Rivera sought to capture in his work at the Detroit Institute of Art; the series was later known as the Detroit Industry Murals.